Dependency is a form of lack of freedom that some people

 for doing tricks.

-a single animal should be forced to display
+in peace.
+Not a single animal should be forced to display

 unnatural behavior or denied the possibility

 or immaterial gain.

 dependent of this help in a new way.
 These

 social workers help people out of the frying